typhonjs-backbone-esnext/backbone-esnext-eventbus/README.md

 ```

-There are also two other alternate eventbus instances provided as named exports: `auxEventbus` and `pluginEventbus`.
+There are also four other alternate eventbus instances provided as named exports: `auxEventbus`, `backboneEventbus`, `pluginEventbus` and `testEventbus`.

 These can be imported as follows:

 ```
 import { auxEventbus }      from 'backbone-esnext-eventbus';
+import { backboneEventbus } from 'backbone-esnext-eventbus';
 import { pluginEventbus }   from 'backbone-esnext-eventbus';
+import { testEventbus }     from 'backbone-esnext-eventbus';
 ```